 Besides ray-traced preview, some of the other features include photo-real clouds, ozone simulation, faster rendering (almost double), lens effects, and new shaders and enhancements, etc. Terragen Pro comes with FBX, render layers and AOVs, spherical cameras, full 3D motion blur, and stereo cameras.
 The price list of Terragen can be found here.
 The drawback of this animation software is that its interface looks very complicated.
 However, with use and understanding, you can work on it effortlessly.

 Although the list of animation software is exhaustive, we have tried to put together the best intuitive software programs, and we hope it'll give you a good start.
-You might want to check out our list of the Best Graphic Design Software for 2020.
-Tech-savvy creatives would also like our feature on the 40 Best Drawing Apps and Art Apps for 2020.
+You might want to check out our list of the best graphic design software.
+Tech-savvy creatives would also like our feature on the best drawing and art apps.

 As you get creative with your animation portfolios, do remember to create your portfolio website to showcase your work.
 Here’s a great article on how to create a portfolio website.
 Your design portfolio represents a window for the world to view your work and judge your talent, skills, and experience.
 So, if you haven’t built a website to showcase your design portfolio, start today with Pixpa.
 Here are some great examples of graphic design portfolios created on Pixpa for your inspiration.
 Explore all features that make Pixpa the perfect choice for creative professionals.
 Get ready to express yourself in stunning new ways and create awesome animation clips with ease and efficiency!